 Access control in Azure Data Lake Storage Gen2

-Azure Role-based Access Control (RBAC) uses role assignments to effectively apply sets of permissions to users, groups, and service principals for Azure resources.
-Typically, those Azure resources are constrained to top-level resources (e.g., Azure Storage accounts).
-In the case of Azure Storage, and consequently Azure Data Lake Storage Gen2, this mechanism has been extended to the file system resource.
+Typically, those Azure resources are constrained to top-level resources (For example: Azure Storage accounts).
+In the case of Azure Storage, and consequently Azure Data Lake Storage Gen2, this mechanism has been extended to the container (file system) resource.

-While using RBAC role assignments is a powerful mechanism to control user permissions, it is a very coarsely grained mechanism relative to ACLs.
+While using RBAC role assignments is a powerful mechanism to control access permissions, it is a very coarsely grained mechanism relative to ACLs.
 The smallest granularity for RBAC is at the file system level and this will be evaluated at a higher priority than ACLs.
-Therefore, if you assign RBAC permissions on a file system, that user or service principal will have that authorization for ALL directories and files in that file system, regardless of ACL assignments.
+Therefore, if you assign a role to a security principal in the scope of a file system, that security principal has the authorization level associated with that role for ALL directories and files in that file system, regardless of ACL assignments.

-When a user or service principal is granted RBAC data permissions either through one of these built-in roles, or through a custom role, these permissions are evaluated first upon authorization of a request.
-If the requested operation is authorized by the caller’s RBAC assignments then authorization is immediately resolved and no additional ACL checks are performed.
-Alternatively, if the caller does not have an RBAC assignment or the request’s operation does not match the assigned permission, then ACL checks are performed to determine if the caller is authorized to perform the requested operation.
+When a security principal is granted RBAC data permissions through a built-in role, or through a custom role, these permissions are evaluated first upon authorization of a request.
+If the requested operation is authorized by the security principal's RBAC assignments then authorization is immediately resolved and no additional ACL checks are performed.
+Alternatively, if the security principal does not have an RBAC assignment, or the request's operation does not match the assigned permission, then ACL checks are performed to determine if the security principal is authorized to perform the requested operation.

-A special note should be made of the Storage Blob Data Owner built-in role.
-If the caller has this RBAC assignment, then the user is considered a super-user and is granted full access to all mutating operations, including setting the owner of a directory or file as well as ACLs for directories and files for which they are not the owner.
+If the security principal has been assigned the Storage Blob Data Owner built-in role assignment, then the security principal is considered a super-user and is granted full access to all mutating operations, including setting the owner of a directory or file as well as ACLs for directories and files for which they are not the owner.
 Super-user access is the only authorized manner to change the owner of a resource.

-Azure Data Lake Storage Gen2 supports Shared Key and Shared Access Signature methods for authentication.
-A characteristic of these authentication methods is that no identity is associated with the caller and therefore user permission-based authorization cannot be performed.
+Azure Data Lake Storage Gen2 supports Shared Key and SAS methods for authentication.
+A characteristic of these authentication methods is that no identity is associated with the caller and therefore security principal permission-based authorization cannot be performed.

 In the case of Shared Key, the caller effectively gains ‘super-user’ access, meaning full access to all operations on all resources, including setting owner and changing ACLs.